i

 Epilogue

-Our story was about the mathematical engineering of deep learning.
-Our goal was
+Our story was about the

 to describe deep learning ideas in simple mathematical terms.
 Our goal was not to study